cloudevents/sdk-java/README.md

 ## Kafka

-The support for kafka transport binding is available.
+The support for kafka protocol binding is available.
 Read the [documentation and examples](./kafka/README.md) of use.

 ## Possible Integrations